grecht/esm-regions/README.md

-A methodology for defining regions in an energy system model using a hierarchcial clustering algorithm.
+A methodology for defining regions in an energy system model using a hierarchical clustering algorithm.